mosip/documentation/docs/Master-Data-Services-Functionality.md

 	* IsActive
 6. In case of Exceptions, system triggers relevant error messages.

-### I. Validates whether a Registration Center is under working hours based on a timestamp received
+### Validates whether a Registration Center is under working hours based on a timestamp received
 On receiving a request to fetch Registration Center Details with the input parameters (Registration Center ID and Date-Timestamp), the system determines the status of the Registration center as per the logic defined.

 Refer below for the process: